A Free Stochastic Partial Differential Equation: A general Stochastic differential equation with unbounded coefficients

 \emph{General ideas and strategy}

-With those notation fixed and before entering into technical details, let us explain the intuition behind our results (in the case $\tilde{\delta}=\delta$, the general case is a slight extension following an idea of \cite{ChebFag}, this will be useful only to improve results in the q-Gaussian case).
-In our general setting here, the proofs will follow closely the classical case, and therefore the intuition is basically the same, namely, since we want to solve SDEs with unbounded coefficient, with $\Delta$ a kind of divergence form operator (as we will consider in the next part) the corresponding semigroup is regularizing, and we want to use this.
+With those notation fixed and before entering into technical details, let us explain the intuition behind our results (in the case $\tilde{\delta}=\delta$, the general case is a slight extension following an idea of \cite{ChebFag}).
+In our general setting here, the proofs will follow closely the classical case, and therefore the intuition is basically the same, namely, since we want to solve SDEs with unbounded coefficients, with $\Delta$ a kind of divergence form operator (as we will consider in the next part) the corresponding semigroup is regularizing, and we want to use this.
 That's why we introduce mild solutions.
 As explained by various equivalences in section 2.1.3, the difference with strong solutions is only related to the domain in which we want to build the solution, we only require being in the domain of $\Delta^{1/2}$ (or even $\delta$) for mild solutions, and as soon as it is in the domain of $\Delta$, a mild solution is a strong solution, the converse being always true.
 The idea behind ultramild solutions is slightly trickier.
 Let us explain it in saying $\phi_{t-s}^{\o}\circ \delta$ may have a much huger domain again than $\Delta^{1/2}$ and we want to use this regularization effect to have solutions with almost no conditions.
-Indeed, conditions e) and f) above will be really hard to check even with strong conditions (section 2.2), that's why we want to have solutions in a sense as general as possible.
+Indeed, condition $f$ above will be really hard to check even with strong conditions (section 2.2), that's why we want to have solutions in a sense as general as possible.
 We can also say that the current section somehow takes natural analogs of classical assumptions in the non-commutative case and check we can work with them.